 How are they different?

 - In the ESDM the child takes the lead.
-The therapist follow the child’s lead and interests to engage the child in positive social interaction.
+The therapist follow the child’s interests to engage the child in positive social interaction.
 As a result, there is more motivation and the child stays in the interaction.

 - ESDM doesn’t use the discrete trial teaching as a predominant part of the regular teaching principles.
 The ESDM uses it when a child isn’t progressing to do some short intense teaching.
 Discrete trial teaching is directive and very structured.
 Most of the time, it does not use natural reinforcers.
-In the ESDM, the therapist goes back to regular teaching and natural reinforcers as soon as the child has understood the behaviour that the therapist is teaching.
+In the ESDM, the therapist goes back to regular teaching and natural reinforcers as soon as the child has understood the behaviour that the therapist is trying to teach.

 - The ESDM uses to least to most prompting.
 The ESDM therapist teaches the child by using the least amount of prompting.
 As a result, the child becomes independent in the skill faster.
 ABA uses a most to least amount of prompting and fading of the prompts is part of the program.